Why do IT (or BPM) projects fail?

 BPM solutions like BP Logix Process Director allow users to present key metrics in flexible reports, graphs and dashboards - without the assistance of IT.

-IT projects are happening at pace and high-profile failures, like the NHS IT system, may become more common in the future.
+Digital projects are happening at pace and high-profile examples of IT failures, like the NHS IT system, may become more common in the future.
 Involving vendors early, assembling the right team, focusing on smaller processes and testing extensively will give you a much better chance of success.

 If you're currently planning (or building) a digital application and recognise one or more of the above, it might be advisable to consider an alternative solution or supplier.